-A computer program is provided for developing component based software capable of handling insurance-related tasks.
-The program includes a data component that stores, retrieves and manipulates data utilizing a plurality of functions.
-Also provided is a client component that includes an adapter component that transmits and receives data to/from the data component.
-The client component also includes a business component that serves as a data cache and includes logic for manipulating the data.
-A controller component is also included which is adapted to handle events generated by a user utilizing the business component to cache data and the adapter component to ultimately persist data to a data repository.
-In use, the client component is suitable for receiving a plurality of tasks that achieve an insurancerelated goal upon completion, allowing users to add new tasks that achieve the goal upon completion, allowing the users to edit the tasks, and generating a historical record of the tasks that are completed.
+A computer program for handling insurance-related tasks includes a data component that stores, retrieves and manipulates data utilizing a plurality of functions, a client component that includes: (1) an adapter component that transmits and receives data to/from the data component; (2) a business component that serves as a data cache and includes logic for manipulating the data; and (3) a controller component that is adapted to handle events generated by a user utilizing the business component to cache data and the component to ultimately persist data to a data repository.
+In use, the client component allows a user to define tasks during execution phase of the program that achieve a goal upon completion.
+The user is able to input rules which dictate which tasks should be selected based on a set of predetermined events.
+Tasks are generated based on received events.

-22 Claims, 18 Drawing Sheets
+39 Claims, 18 Drawing Sheets